cponcej/awesome-tech/docs/security.md

 	- [Juniper drops NSA-developed code following new backdoor revelations](http://arstechnica.com/security/2016/01/juniper-drops-nsa-developed-code-following-new-backdoor-revelations/)
 	- [SSH Backdoor for FortiGate OS Version 4.x up to 5.0.7](http://seclists.org/fulldisclosure/2016/Jan/26)
 - [Drupal Hardens Its Security in Response to Criticism](http://www.eweek.com/security/drupal-hardens-its-security-in-response-to-criticism.html)
+- [scriptrock.com: Fixing The New OpenSSH Roaming Bug](https://www.scriptrock.com/blog/fixing-the-new-openssh-roaming-bug) A bug in a test feature of the OpenSSH client was found to be highly vulnerable to exploitation today, potentially leaking cryptographic keys to malicious attackers.
+First discovered and announced by the Qualys Security Team, the vulnerability affects OpenSSH versions 5.4 through 7.1.

 ![intrusion response procedures](images/intrusion_response_procedures.png)